espyr/cern-todo-app/README.md

 Methods	Urls	Actions
-POST	        /api/todos/:categoryId	                create new todo for a category POST	        /api/categories     	                create new category GET             api/todos/categoryId/:id                retrieve all Todos of a categoty GET	            /api/todos      	                    retrieve all the Todos GET	            /api/categories/:id	                    retrieve a category by :id GET	            /api/categories      	                retrieve all the categories GET	            /api/todos/:id	                        retrieve a Todo by :id
+POST	        /api/todos/:categoryId	                create new todo for a category

+POST	        /api/categories     	                create new category

+GET             api/todos/categoryId/:id                retrieve all Todos of a category

+GET	            /api/todos      	                    retrieve all the Todos

+GET	            /api/categories/:id	                    retrieve a category by :id GET	            /api/categories      	                retrieve all the categories GET	            /api/todos/:id	                        retrieve a Todo by :id